 Augusta ruled the home with an iron fist ideologically founded on her stern, conservative outlook on life.
 She'd regularly preach about sin, carnal desire, and lust to the two young boys while their father nodded off in a booze-induced trance.

 Augusta relocated the Gein family to Plainfield in 1915.
 Gein was only nine when they moved onto the desolate farmland and he rarely left for any reason besides school.
+This would be Ed Gein's house until for decades and the place where he would commit his ghastly crimes.

 Though Gein had likely already been shaped and molded in terms of repressive behavior and unnatural rejection of normal urges, his mental health issues wouldn't truly take shape until both of his parents died.
 In 1940, when Ed was 34 years old and still lived at home, his father died.

-Left Alone With Mother
+When Gein Was Left Alone With Mother

 Gein and his brother were attempting to pick up the slack left by their admittedly complacent father after he passed away.
 The two brothers worked a variety of odd jobs to make ends meet and support their mother lest her wrath be turned against them.